Who are we?

 Developmental processes: CURBS values the insights to be gained from understanding child development, and believes that we need to integrate these insights into the way we work with children.

-Urban context: CURBS recognises that urban life presents challenges that are rich and unique, and we are constantly exploring how we can understand, value and connect with these distinctive aspects.
+Urban context: CURBS recognises that urban and estate life presents challenges that are rich and unique, and we are constantly exploring how we can understand, value and connect with these distinctive aspects.

 CURBS in practice

 It’s all very well talking about children but in CURBS we feel it’s really important to be workingwith children as well.
 Whilst CURBS itself does not currently run any groups for children all our staff, trustees and volunteers connect with children on a regular basis in urban areas and on estates.

 Kids United was an important part of CURBS ‘on the ground work’ with children and families for over 4 years from 2008 – 2012.